tidalcycles/tidalcycles.github.io/_getting_started/installation/index.md

 ## Pre-requisites

-To get TidalCycles working on Linux, MacOS or Windows, you first need to download and install the following three pieces of software:
+To get TidalCycles working on Linux, MacOS or
+Windows, you first need to download and install the following three pieces of software:

 * Haskell, for example via the Haskell Platform: https://www.haskell.org/platform/
+* Atom - https://atom.io/
 * SuperCollider (version 3.7 or later) - http://supercollider.github.io/download

-* Atom - https://atom.io/
+For the curious: Haskell is the programming language that TidalCycles is written in, Atom is a programmers' editor that you will use to write TidalCycles patterns in, and SuperCollider is a synthesiser that will make all the noise, via the SuperDirt synth that was made for TidalCycles.

 Once you have the above three installed, you will need to set them up.